Dr Francisca Rodriguez Leonard

 Biography

-Francisca holds a PhD in Architecture and Lighting from QUT (Australia), a MSc in Lighting Design from KTH (Sweden) and a BA in Architecture from USM (Chile).
-Before joining academia, she worked as a senior lighting designer at the award-winning practice Estudio DIAV, leading projects in museography, heritage, educational, and residential design across Latin America.
+Francisca holds a PhD in Architecture and Lighting from QUT (Australia), a MSc in Lighting Design from KTH Royal Institute of Technology (Sweden) and a BA (Honours) in Architecture from Universidad Tecnica Federico Santa Maria (Chile).
+Before joining academia, she was a senior lighting designer at the award-winning practice Estudio DIAV, leading museography, heritage, educational, and residential projects across Latin America.

-At QUT, Francisca is the Interior Design Study Area Coordinator and a Lecturer in the School of Architecture and Built Environment.
-She is also a member of the Design Institute of Australia (DIA), the International Commission on Illumination (CIE), Australian Division, the Architectural Science Association (ASA), and the Australian Health Design Council (AHDC).
-Through her collaborations with communities and industry partners, she advances design research that connects evidence-based insights with the lived, everyday use of space.
+At QUT, Francisca is a Lecturer in the School of Architecture and Built Environment and the Interior Design Study Area Coordinator.
+She is a member of the Design Institute of Australia (DIA), the International Commission on Illumination (CIE) Australia, the Architectural Science Association (ASA), and the Australian Health Design Council (AHDC).
+Through collaborations with communities and industry partners, she advances design research that connects evidence-based insights with the lived, everyday use of space.

 Personal details